SumoLogic/sumologic-documentation/docs/integrations/databases/memcached.md

-    Please enter in values for the following parameters :
+Please enter in values for the following parameters:

 * `environment` - This is the deployment environment where the Memcached cluster identified by the value of **servers** resides.
 For example dev, prod, or QA.
 While this value is optional we highly recommend setting it.
 * **db_cluster **- Enter a name to identify this Memcached cluster.
 This cluster name will be shown in the Sumo Logic dashboards.